Gareth Clark | 01 February 2023

 March and April see the final strains of winter cast their spell on Egypt’s Nile, as cool temperatures and the odd breeze wafts you along its waters.
 High season (January to February) is over and it’s the perfect time for a cruise.

 In truth, the Nile is nowhere near as busy as it used to be.
 While tourists have returned to Egypt, numbers are still way down on what they once were.
-Late 2020 also welcomes the belated opening of the Grand Egyptian Museum in Cairo, making the perfect starting point for any cruise of its tombs, temples and hieroglyphs.
+And in 2023, we are hopeful the opening of the Grand Egyptian Museum in Cairo will continue as planned, making it the perfect starting point for any cruise of its tombs, temples and hieroglyphs.

 From Cairo, the ‘long cruise’ to Aswan takes a couple of weeks, which is why most set off from Luxor (taking four to seven days).
 You'll see where the pharaohs endeavoured to outspend their ancestors, and enjoy a side trip to the Valley of the Kings that will take your breath away.
 Whether you go by colonial-style steamer, traditional houseboat or old-fashioned felucca sailboat, it’s the trip of a lifetime.